samvv/node-procinfo/README.md

 =============================

 This module provides advanced facilities for querying and manipulating running processes on macOS and Linux.
-It does so by integrating with the underlying facilities provided by the OS.
+It does so by integrating with the relevant routines provided by the OS.

 :warning: Windows is not (yet) supported.